SEL-Columbia/jobs/README.rst

  - bamboo - Dynamic data analysis. (http://bamboo.io)
  - Network Planner - Spatial planning software used for infrastructure (electrification) planning.
 Used for large-scale planning in Ghana, Kenya, Senegal, Liberia and Indonesia. (http://networkplanner.modilabs.org)

-..
-[1] You'll be working primarily on the Nigeria scale-up project, helping figure out data systems at country scale, and for an amazing cause!
-Apply here: http://jobs.columbia.edu/applicants/Central?quickFind=133309
-..
-[2] Please apply by sending a resume directly to PP2427 at columbia dot edu with a resume and "Front-end Software Applicant" in the title.